mui/base-ui/docs/data/base/components/field/field.md

 </Field.Root>
 ```

-The `render` prop allows you to pass a custom component or tag, different from `input`:
+The `render` prop allows you to pass a custom component or tag, different from the default of `input`:

 ```jsx
 <Field.Control render={<select />} />